-Since 2007 the National Association of College and University Attorneys (NACUA) has promoted university ownership of both patentable and copyrightable IP.
+Since 2007 the National Association of College and University Attorneys (NACUA) has promoted university ownership of both patentable and copyrightable intellectual property.
 That year, four attorneys delivered a paper, "Creating Intellectual Property Policies and Current Issues in Administering Online Courses," at NACUA's annual meeting, and NACUA posted the paper on the members-only section of its website.
-AAUP obtained a copy in 2012 and Inside Higher Education convinced NACUA to make it public through InsideHigherEd.com.10 The authors call for comprehensive university ownership of faculty IP whenever its creation has involved substantial use of university resources.
-"Substantial resources," they argue, "might include specialized computer resources or other equipment and significant use of student or research support."
-A large number of income-producing activities, including textbook authorship, would readily fall under this broad definitional umbrella.
+The AAUP obtained a copy in 2012, and Inside Higher Ed subsequently obtained permission from NACUA to make it public.
+The authors call for comprehensive